Euro 2024: Scotland fans face ticket sale delay after codes mistakenly sent to Tartan Army members

 That group of 7,869 fans were due to get a 24-hour period to purchase tickets before the offer was extended to another 7,102 supporters on 11 points.

-However, some of those fans on 11 points were mistakenly sent codes early, meaning less than an hour before the sale was due to begin it was delayed until further notice, with the Scottish FA now liaising with UEFA to resolve the issue.
+However, some of those fans on 11 points were mistakenly sent codes early, meaning less than an hour before the sale was due to begin it was delayed.

-An email to fans read: "Due to a technical error, UEFA EURO 2024 codes have been sent out to Scotland Supporters Club members who are not eligible to buy tickets at this stage.

-"As a result of this error, the sale scheduled for 12 noon will be delayed until further notice while we liaise with UEFA to resolve the issue.
+Following talks with UEFA to resolve the issue, a new sale window will take place from noon on Thursday, 24 hours later than planned.

 Scotland will face Germany, plus Hungary and Switzerland in Group A - but the opening game against the hosts on June 14 comes at a premium with tickets ranging from around £43 to £514 (50 to 600 euros).